sandrina-p/workshop-js-testing/README.md

 src/
   challenges/  # Challenges
      *.md         # Exercise instructions
-     *.test.js    # Where you'll be writing the tests! playgrounds/ # Code to be tested solutions/   # The final solutions for each challenge
+     *.test.js    # Where you'll be writing tests playgrounds/ # Code to be tested solutions/   # The final test solutions
 ```

 #### Dynamic tips: